-Two other 1997 observations regarding the impact of Option 1 on constraints are relevant to the Commission's 2006 consideration of the Snowy Hydro region boundary change proposal.
+Two other 1997 observations regarding the impact of Option 1 on constraints are relevant to the Commission's 2007 consideration of the Abolition alternative.
 The Option 1 regional configuration:

 - "Ignores constraints between Snowy and NSW.
 If constraints between Snowy and NSW remain they will be embedded in the NSW region.
 This may result in Snowy being dispatched at a price different from its regional price to supply the Victorian or SA regions when intra-regional constraints apply.
 (This has the potential to increase the complexity of operation of the NEM.) - There is no requirement for inter-regional hedging contracts between Snowy generators and participants in the NSW region, or between southern NSW loads and NSW generators.
-(Snowy generators may wish to obtain firm (transmission) access arrangements with TransGrid)."238
+(Snowy generators may wish to obtain firm (transmission) access arrangements with TransGrid)."487

-Both of these issues are also relevant to the assessment of Macquarie Generation's Rule current change proposal, which is similar to 1997's Options 3 and 4.
-In Macquarie Generation's case, the concerns are: a) whether the location of the proposed boundaries for Southern NSW and Northern Victoria accurately reflect constraints between those regions and the respective RRNs of Sydney and Melbourne; b) the economic efficiency of dispatch; and c) the effectiveness of hedging inter-regional trading risks using IRSRs in a market with a greater number of regions and interconnectors.
+Both of these issues are also relevant to the assessment of Split Snowy Region proposal.
+As discussed in Appendix A, the Split Snowy Region proposal, the concerns are: a) the economic efficiency of dispatch; and b) the effectiveness of hedging inter-regional trading risks using IRSRs in a market with a greater number of regions and interconnectors.

-238 NEMMCO-TIRC 1997, p.12
+487 NEMMCO-TIRC 1997, p.12.